First Year Student Parking Regulations

 Any student having a vehicle in Greencastle is required to obtain and properly display a parking permit for his/her vehicle.
 Additionally, all students are required to understand and abide by the DePauw student parking regulations, available on the DePauw Police website.
 Pursuant to Greencastle City Resolution 1998-18 and Indiana Code 20-12-3.5-3, and beginning with the 1998-99 academic year, the University administration has charged the DePauw Police Department with enforcing the permit requirement on University property, as well as parking along city streets.
 Violation of parking regulations will result in fines, vehicle impoundment, referral to Community Standards, and ultimately, loss of parking privileges.

-To register a vehicle, a student must present a valid student ID and vehicle information (including license plate, make, model, and color).
-Students can register their vehicles through the DePauw Police Department, located on the lower level of 101 E. Seminary St. or through the portal.
-If using the portal, the student will receive an e-mail with instructions to pick up the permit at the DePauw Police Department.
-The cost of a student parking permit is $75, which is charged to the student’s account.
+Students must register their vehicle through the portal.
+To register a vehicle, a student must provide vehicle information (including license plate, make, model, and color).
+Once the parking permit registration has been processed, the permit will be delivered to the student's UB Box, the student will also receive and updated Parking Regulations Brochure which will be included in the envelope with the parking permit.
+The cost of a student parking permit is $110, which is charged to the student’s account.
 Permits carry an expiration date and must be renewed at the beginning of each school year.
 The expiration date is printed on each permit.
 All permits are nontransferable.
 If, for any reason, a student brings a vehicle to campus other than the one originally registered, that vehicle must also be registered at a charge of $15.
 Temporary permits, valid for 30 days or less, are available at a charge of $10.
 Students found to be supplying, receiving or displaying improper permits will be subject to fines and a referral to Community Standards.

 All parking permits are required to be affixed and completely visible.
 The permit should be affixed on the driver’s side lower left corner of the rear windshield, on the inside of the vehicle.
 Exception: If the permit would not be visible in that location (i.e. a dark tint on rear glass or convertible top) the permit should be affixed on the front windshield driver’s side lower left corner, on the inside of the vehicle.